Services we provide ...

 - Voya - (800) 584-6001 or www.voyaretirementplans.com

-The annual limit for elective deferrals to 403(b) and 457 plans for 2021 is unchanged at $19,500 ($19,500 for 2019).
+The annual limit for elective deferrals to 403(b) and 457 plans for 2022 is at $20,500 ($19,500 for 2021).
 The amount may be higher depending on your age and years of service.
-Employees should consult with their financial advisor to determine if they are eligible to contribute more than the limit for 2021.
+Employees should consult with their financial advisor to determine if they are eligible to contribute more than the limit for 2022.

 Important Announcement To All Employees Participating in the Public Agency Retirement System (PARS)!